NicolBolas/New-Vulkan-XML-Format/reading_the_schema.md

 As an example, `reg.temp.foo` will have a `reg.temp.foo.contents`.
 One of the patterns used in the contents will be `reg.temp.foo.attlist`, which specifies most of the attributes for that element.

 Attributes will only be used outside of an `attlist` if they affect the sub-element contents of the attribute.
-If the element has no attributes, it
+If the element has no attributes, the `attlist` pattern will still exist; it will simply be `empty`.

 ### Arbitrary content models